Sources of the Rhine

-Lake Toma in the Swiss canton of Grisons (Graubünden) is generally regarded as the Source of the River Rhine.
+The source of the River Rhine is generally regarded to be Lake Toma, in the Swiss canton of Grisons (Graubünden).
 The lake's outflow, the Rein da Tuma, subsequently becomes the Anterior Rhine (Sursilvan: Rein Anteriur; Vorderrhein), which later confluences with the Posterior Rhine (Sutsilvan: Ragn Posteriur; Hinterrhein) to form the Rhine (Alpine Rhine).
 Because the tributary systems of the Rhine differ only slightly in length, discharge and the size of their drainage areas, it is difficult to pinpoint a single source of this major European river.

 Criteria for distinguishing between main branches and tributaries

 There are different criteria for the definition of tributaries, and by some definitions, irrespective of the official name, one strand or another may be called the source.
 Determining the source of the Rhine is difficult, because in the river system of the Anterior and Posterior Rhine, there are many headwaters of similar size.
 Apart from the common criterion of the (apparent or real) larger discharge, ongoing cartographic research allows us to determine the headwater with the greatest length, the largest catchment area or (occasionally) the highest source.

 The direction of flow may be crucial to the nomenclature as may be the significance of the valleys as room for housing and transport.
 Both criteria are more appropriate to the Vorderrhein, since the Hinterrhein valley was hardly populated before the influx of the Walser people.